sanyassyed/data-engineering-zoomcamp-project/misc/UsefulCommandsAndInstallationsInstructions.md

 * Configure the blocks by going to the blocks tab in the UI and selecting the corresponding block
 * `prefect orion start` -> open the open source UI to visually view the flows
 * `prefect config set PREFECT_API_URL="http://127.0.0.1:4200/api"` -> to configure Prefect to communicate with the server
+* `prefect deployment build .\parametarized_flow.py:etl_parent_flow -n "Parameterized ETL"` -> build a deployment via cli `-n` means name of the flow
+* `prefect deployment build .\parametarized_flow.py:etl_parent_flow -n "etl2 --cron "0 0 * * *" -a` -> build a deployment via cli `-n` means name of the flow and `--cron` to set the cron job pattern and `-a` to apply that
+* `prefect deployment apply .\etl_parent_flow-deployment.yaml ` -> to apply the deployment
+* `prefect agent start --work-queue "default"` -> To execute flow runs from this deployment, start an agent that pulls work from the 'default' work queue
+* `prefect deployment build --help` -> to view how to set schedule via CLI on a deployment during build
+* `prefect deployment --help` -> to view how to set schedule for a given deployment